M-Faried/pipelines/README.md

 # Usage

-More complex examples are submitted in the examples folder in addition to the following simple one.
+More examples are submitted in the examples folder in addition to the following simple one.

 #### Simple Example: